Do you want to know all about the best camera lens brands in today’s market?

 Original equipment manufacturers produce lenses only for their own proprietary lens mounts.
 So Canon, for instance, produces cameras with specific mounts – and lenses that work on those mounts.

-Nikon is the same, as is Sony, Fujifilm, Olympus, and more.
+Nikon is the same as Sony, Fujifilm, Olympus, and more.

 Third-party brands, on the other hand, produce lenses for other lens mounts.
 And they generally don’t offer many cameras of their own.

-These third party manufacturers pay licensing fees each time they want to make a lens for another camera manufacturer.
-This explains why third party lenses tend to be primes over zooms–because license fees for prime lenses are lower.
+These third-party manufacturers pay licensing fees each time they want to make a lens for another camera manufacturer.
+This explains why third-party lenses tend to prime over zooms–because license fees for prime lenses are lower.

 Now let’s take a look at the best lens brands in 2020:

 Below, we’ve listed the top camera brands creating equipment in 2020.

 While pretty much all of these brands produce quality lenses of some sort, we’ve ordered the camera manufacturers in terms of popularity, quality, and breadth of lens selection.